Eastern New York State Soccer Association: History

 The organization changed its name to the Southern New York Football Association in 1912, and then in 1913 became the current, Eastern New York State Soccer Association.

 On December 22, 2017, in the wake of the 2018 United States Soccer Federation presidential election, Grant Wahl of Sports Illustrated reported that outgoing U.S. Soccer President, Sunil Gulati and Major League Soccer commissioner, Don Garber were campaigning for, and hosted a campaign dinner for Kathy Carter with members of ENYSSA.
 This sparked a potential conflict of interest given Carter's current role with Soccer United Marketing, and SUM's relationship with U.S. Soccer and MLS.
 Carter denied any collusion between her, Gulati and Garber.

 Shortly after, Carter received the endorsement from ENYSSA and the New Jersey Soccer Association (NJSA).
 When asked on Twitter about the decision-making process to endorse Carter, the ENYSSA blocked several accounts on Twitter, only to revert the blocks and claiming their account was "hacked".

 Presidents of ENYSSA

 There have been 10 presidents in the history of ENYSSA.
-The current president is Sal Rapaglia, who has been president of ENYSSA since 1990.
+The most recent president was Sal Rapaglia, who was president of ENYSSA from 1990 until his death in 2025.
 Rapaglia was the previous president from 1979 until 1986.